Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times

 \section{Introduction}

 What is meant by the two body problem is the problem of two structurless non-spinning point-like particles, characterized by two mass parameters $m_{1}$ and $m_{2}$, moving under their mutual gravitational interaction.
 In order to formulate this problem, one aims to get an explicit expression of acceleration of the binaries in terms of their positions and velocities.
-To discuss this problem we can dissolve it into two aspects: i) obtaining the equations of motion of the two interacting bodies, ii) solving these equations.\\

-In the context of Newtonian gravity the members of the system are considered as widely separated objects, such that the contribution of the non-linear effects can be neglected.
+To discuss this problem we can dissolve it into two aspects: i) obtaining the equations of motion of the two interacting bodies, ii) solving these equations.
+In the context of Newtonian gravity the members of the binary system are considered as widely separated objects, such that the contribution of the non-linear effects can be neglected.
 Newtonian gravity has a linear structure that enables us to derive the equations of motion of the binary components, and also to get an exact solution for these equations.
 It gives a full treatment of the binary system.
-On the other hand, in General Relativity, The field equations have a non-linear hyperbolic structure, so that it is not easy even to derive the equations of motion for such systems.
+On the other hand, in General Relativity, the field equations have a non-linear hyperbolic structure, so that it is not easy even to get the equations of motion for such systems.
 Since in General Relativity the equations of motion are embedded in the field equations, consequently it is very difficult to derive the field equations as a linear functional of the matter distribution independently of the equations of motion \cite{LB01, DD81}.\\